gideonibemerejr/SEI-CC-2/work/w05/d3/01-04-oauth-authentication/oauth-lesson.md

 - Instead of using our own personal database, we are using a MongoDB hosted in the cloud so that we can see each other's fun facts!

-- Early on in your project, you will want to use a hosted database as well - [MongoDB](https://www.mongodb.com/cloud/atlas) is the goto cloud-based provider of MongoDB databases.
+- Early on in your project, you will want to use a hosted database as well - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the goto cloud-based provider of MongoDB databases.

 ---
 #### Review the Starter Code<br><small>Search Feature</small>